aws-neuron/aws-neuron-sdk/release-notes/torch/torch-neuronx/index.rst

 Compiler error when ``torch_neuronx.xla_impl.ops.set_unload_prior_neuron_models_mode(True)``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Currently with torch-neuronx 2.1, using the ``torch_neuronx.xla_impl.ops.set_unload_prior_neuron_models_mode(True)`` (as previously done in the :ref:`ZeRO1 tutorial<zero1-gpt2-pretraining-tutorial>`) to unload graphs during execution would cause a compilation error ``Expecting value: line 1 column 1 (char 0)``.
+Currently with PyTorch 2.1 (torch-neuronx), using the ``torch_neuronx.xla_impl.ops.set_unload_prior_neuron_models_mode(True)`` (as previously done in the :ref:`ZeRO1 tutorial<zero1-gpt2-pretraining-tutorial>`) to unload graphs during execution would cause a compilation error ``Expecting value: line 1 column 1 (char 0)``.
 You can remove this line as it is not recommended for use.
 Please see the updated :ref:`ZeRO1 tutorial<zero1-gpt2-pretraining-tutorial>` in release 2.18.

 Compiler assertion error when running Stable Diffusion training
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Currently, with torch-neuronx 2.1, we are seeing the following compiler assertion error with Stable Diffusion training when gradient accumulation is enabled.
+Currently, with PyTorch 2.1 (torch-neuronx), we are seeing the following compiler assertion error with Stable Diffusion training when gradient accumulation is enabled.
 This will be fixed in an upcoming release.
 For now, if you would like to run Stable Diffusion training with Neuron SDK release 2.18, please use ``torch-neuronx==1.13.*`` or disable gradient accumulation in torch-neuronx 2.1.

 .. code:: bash